 When to Visit

-From November to February, it can be a bit chilly in the evening but the sun usually comes out during the day.
-After April the rising temperatures make it rather uncomfortable.
+From November to February, the weather can be a bit chilly in the evenings but the sun usually comes out during the day.
+After April, the rising temperatures make it rather uncomfortable.
 The mustard fields in full bloom during December and January are picturesque.

 The waterside location also makes the park an ornithologist’s treat, with over 86 species of birds present.
 Some are migratory birds, while others are local residents like the Grey-hooded Warbler and the White-vented Myna.
 Some species close to extinction also frequent Pobitora including Nordmann’s Greenshank and the Greater Adjutant.